LennartFr/ALF-Minishift/README.md

 Minishift is a tool that helps you run OKD locally by launching a single-node OKD cluster inside a virtual machine.
 With Minishift you can try out OKD or develop with it, day-to-day, on your local machine.

 You can run Minishift on the Windows, macOS, and GNU/Linux operating systems.
 Minishift uses libmachine for provisioning virtual machines, and OKD for running the cluster.

-Minishift is a tool that helps you run OKD locally by launching a single-node OKD cluster inside a virtual machine.
-With Minishift you can try out OKD or develop with it, day-to-day, on your local machine.

-You can run Minishift on the Windows, macOS, and GNU/Linux operating systems.
-Minishift uses libmachine for provisioning virtual machines, and OKD for running the cluster.

 Minishift was created by the OKD community project, which was formed to separate the product that relies upon Red Hat's infrastructure from the technology available to everyone.
 This community is the upstream origin of OpenShift and their Minishift tool allows you to run a containerized single-node cluster so you can develop for Kubernetes on your local machine.